The phrase “Cancel Culture” didn’t exist until a year or so ago. Now, it’s as mainstream as our national pastime.

-And, of course, Cancel Culture is having a “moment” in the wake of the George Floyd protests.
+And, of course, Cancel Culture had a “moment” in the wake of the George Floyd protests.
 Consider:

-- The NFL’s Washington Redskins will announce its new name in the coming days
+- The NFL’s Washington Redskins changes its iconic name to “Commanders”

-- Trader Joes is changing some of its food labels deemed “racist” in select corners
+- Trader Joes changed some of its food labels deemed “racist” in select corners

-- Actors are maligned for not strictly adhering to social media dictates
+- Actors were maligned for not strictly adhering to social media dictates

 Cancel Culture can be fickle and fleeting.
-One A-list actor came under fire for foul behavior in his youth, but by not addressing the matter he survived the cancellation attempt (for now).
+One A-list actor came under fire for foul behavior in his youth, but by not addressing the matter he survived the cancellation attempt.

 Other stars have dug in their heels against Cancel Culture.
 One podcaster began his latest book by vowing never to apologize for his comments.
-To date, the cultural mob ignores him as a result.
+To date, the cultural mob ignores Adam Carolla as a result.